 IPEDS is the Integrated Postsecondary Education Data System.
 It is a system of interrelated surveys conducted annually by the U.S. Department of Education’s National Center for Education Statistics (NCES).
 IPEDS gathers information from every college, university, and technical and vocational institution that participates in the federal student financial aid programs.
 The Higher Education Act of 1965, as amended, requires that institutions that participate in federal student aid programs report data on enrollments, program completions, graduation rates, faculty and staff, finances, institutional prices, and student financial aid.
 These data are made available to students and parents through the College Navigator college search Web site and to researchers and others through the IPEDS Data Center.

 Each term, IHCC "captures" data at a state determined count day.
 The numbers of students are then reported to the Iowa Department of Education as part of our MIS Reporting requirements.
-Using that capture data, the Institutional Research Office prepares an institution profile and a profile for each of its programs.
+Using that capture data, the Institutional Research & Assessment Office prepares an institution profile and a profile for each of its programs.
 The programs use this informatio as part of their Program Review which is on a three-year rotation.
 The demographic information provided here are the most widely asked for pieces of data concerning student demographics.

 The information provided on the Master Enrollment by Program is a running total of the fall term capture information.
 It provides a quick overview for programs to compare their enrollment trends over time.
 The Master Enrollment by Division is a summary of the Fall, Winter, Spring, and Summer enrollments.
 The Master Credit Hour by Division provides a summary of the Fall, Winter, Spring, and Summer credit hours.